 If you are on a With Ads package, you need to schedule ad breaks in ClockWheels just as you do with regular Playlists.
 If you forget to schedule 4 minutes of ads for every hour of broadcasting, your station will be out of compliance and you will not accrue ad impressions.
 Note that Ads are a track Type, just as with Station IDs.
 They come in 3 lengths.

-When this ClockWheel is scheduled, we see the "repeating pattern" of an ID being played, then 3 Random tracks, followed by a 60 second ad.
+When this ClockWheel is scheduled, we see the repeating pattern of an ID being played, then 3 Random tracks, followed by a 60-second ad.

 Scheduling ClockWheels as Recurring Events

 ClockWheels are essentially playlist generators.
 This means that you can create recurring events from the playlists that they output, with one important difference.
 When you schedule a ClockWheel as a Recurring Event over several time slots, days, or weeks, then you will not see the Tracks tab at the top of the subsequent events.
-The track listing will be generated 12 to 24 hours before the recurring event is scheduled to start, and may remain blank until then.
+The track listing will be generated 12 to 24 hours before the recurring event is scheduled to start and may remain blank until then.

 The tracks for the following events will be picked 12 to 24 hours before the event is scheduled to play.
 This is done so that the pool of available tracks that the ClockWheel can select from is more accurate.
 ClockWheels and AutoDJ need to cooperate in calculating and forecasting which tracks can be played and when.
 Because of the added complexity that the Selection Algorithm rules in your ClockWheel add, it will wait until the event is closer before picking out which tracks best fit your desired outcome.